vanderbiltsealab/NCAP/README.md

 # Neurobiological Changes Across Pregnancy: A Prospective Longitudinal Investigation

 ## Overview
-This repository is open for public sharing of data and analysis scripts related to our study on neurobiological changes throughout pregnancy.
+This repository facilitates the public sharing of data and analysis scripts for our research project titled "Neurobiological Changes Across Pregnancy: A Prospective Longitudinal Investigation."
+Our study focuses on documenting neurobiological changes, with a comprehensive analysis of both structural and biological alterations, as well as their associations, throughout this significant life event.
+The repository includes processed data and analysis scripts, all aimed at supporting open science, improving replicability, and facilitating knowledge dissemination.

 ## Directory Structure